-Tip for That Clean Life for Business Members: Use the "Include" filter to quickly find meals that contain these ingredients.
+Use the "Include" filter within That Clean Life to quickly find meals that contain these ingredients.

 Emphasize the importance of hydration.
 Supplements and teas containing ingredients like fenugreek seed, fennel seed, blessed thistle, goat’s rue, and oat straw may also be helpful.

 New moms often put a huge amount of pressure on themselves to do everything ‘perfectly.’
 This is often too much of a burden to carry and can lead to feelings of guilt down the road.

 It's especially important to avoid overwhelming your client at this time!
 Although you may want her to eat heaps of micronutrient-rich fruits and veggies, there will be days that it just doesn't happen.
 And that's okay!

 Help your client to pick out a few go-to healthy restaurant options close to home, for those times when ordering-in is inevitable.
 Let her know that there is no shame in asking for help during a hectic time and that, with an increased caloric need, any meal is better than no meal.